 Patches of dark skin are also signs of inflammation and infection that are a result of heroin use.
 Heroin users will typically wear long-sleeve shirts and pants even in hot weather to conceal the appearance of their track marks.

 When people use heroin, it suppresses the central nervous system, making the body slow down.
 When a person’s body slows down, a person’s blood pressure, temperature, and heart rate also slow down.
 This makes users drowsy and prevents them from remaining focused and aware of their surroundings.
 Many people refer to this drift between consciousness and unconsciousness as nodding off.
-Nodding off is a clear indication that someone is abusing heroin because they will lean over or hunch their bodies down when drifting in and out of consciousness.
+Nodding off is a clear indication that someone is using heroin because they will lean over or hunch their bodies down when drifting in and out of consciousness.

 Differences in appearance and behavior are major signs that people abuse heroin.
 They often stop caring about their physical health and hygiene.
 Most of the time, they lose weight quickly and sleep for excessive amounts of time.
 Mood changes are common as well.
 Using heroin makes people erratic and sometimes aggressive.
 They might also develop depression.